Synthetic Decomposition for Counterfactual Predictions: Empirical Application: Minimum Wages and Labor Supply

 While this literature can evaluate minimum wage increases that have already been implemented, they are by-and-large inappropriate to predict the effects of policies yet to occur, including increases in minimum wages beyond the support of historical variations.
 Indeed, even simple theoretical models predict highly nonlinear effects of minimum wages (e.g., \cite{Flinn:06:Ecma, Gorry/Jackson:17:CEP}).\footnote{This is best summarized by \cite{Neumark:19:GER} who writes in a recent review that, ``even if one has a strong view of what the U.S. literature says about the employment effects of past minimum wage increases, this may provide much less guidance in projecting the consequences of much larger minimum wage increases than those studied in the prior literature.
 Predicting the effects of minimum wage increases of many dollars, based on research studying much smaller increases, is inherently risky for the usual statistical reasons.
 But the problem is potentially exacerbated because the reduced form estimates on which the prior literature is based may fail to capture changes in underlying behavior as high minimum wages affect a far greater share of workers.'' (p.294)} The synthetic decomposition method presented in this paper is able to address such policy questions.

-As foreshadowed in Section \ref{sec:estimation}, our empirical illustration studies a (counterfactual) increase in minimum wage in Texas beyond federally mandated levels and how it affects teenage employment.
-The focus on Texas, while an illustration, is of both academic and policy interest.
+As foreshadowed in Section \ref{sec: example_minwage}, our empirical illustration studies a (counterfactual) increase in minimum wage in Texas beyond federally mandated levels and how it affects teenage employment.
+The focus on Texas, while used as an illustration, is of both academic and policy interest.
 Texas is the largest state in the U.S. with minimum wages set at the federal level (constant since 2009).
 Raising the minimum wages has also been a policy of the 2022 Democratic gubernatorial candidate.
 We illustrate our method by investigating the effects of an increase in minimum wages in Texas from US\$7.25 to US\$9.00, on teenage employment.
 We follow the structural labor economics literature in basing such predictions on an equilibrium search and matching model of labor markets (e.g., \cite{Flinn:06:Ecma, Flinn/Mullins:15:IER} and \cite{Ahn/Arcidiacono/Wessels:11:JBES}, in particular).
-However, in contrast to such papers, we construct a synthetic comparison using other states beyond Texas where the policy has been observed (e.g., Oregon, Washington, etc.).
+However, in contrast to such papers, we construct a synthetic comparison using other states beyond Texas where the policy has been observed (e.g., California, Washington, etc.).

-Our empirical application suits the synthetic decomposition method very well.
+This setting suits the synthetic decomposition method very well.
 There are two main sources of heterogeneity across regions.
 First, the population characteristics differ.
 For example, states are heterogeneous in workers' education, age and skill, among others, all of which may matter for the effects of minimum wages (\cite{Neumark:19:GER}, and seen in the data below).
-More importantly, the causal structure $g_0$ for the source region could be very different than those for other states, $g_k$, even those from neighboring states.
+More importantly, the causal structure $g_0$ for the source region could be different than those for other states, $g_k$, even those from neighboring states.
 Intuitively, even if California and other states had similar characteristics to Texas, they may have very different labor market environments (e.g., state income taxation, different labor laws, etc.).
-In fact, \cite{Flinn:02:ReStud} argues that structural parameters are estimated to be very different across submarkets.
+In fact, \cite{Flinn:02:ReStud} argues that estimated structural parameters are very different across submarkets.
 The synthetic decomposition method respects such heterogeneity across regions.
-It assigns weights to those source states to form the best comparison units in terms of their causal structures.
+It assigns weights to those source states to form the best comparison units in terms of their pre-policy predictions.